 - To comprehend your data assets, you can use Amazon Glue.
 The Data Catalog makes it easy to find different AWS data sets.
 Additionally, by using this Data Catalog, you may save your data across several AWS services while maintaining a consistent view of your data.

 - While building event-driven ETL workflows, Glue is useful.
-By calling your Glue ETL tasks from an AWS Lambda service, you may execute your ETL operations as soon as fresh data is available in Amazon S3.
+By calling your Glue ETL tasks from an AWS Lambda service, you may execute your ETL operations as soon as new data is available in Amazon S3.

 - AWS Glue is also useful to organize, clean, verify, and format data in preparation for storage in a data warehouse or data lake.